 IPVanish claims to support OpenVPN, IKEv2, L2TP/IPsec and SSTP, but I notice that the option for SSTP is missing from their Windows VPN app.
 Perhaps it was removed.

 Most VPNs have something included called a Kill Switch, which is designed to terminate your connection to the Internet if connection to the VPN server is ever lost for any reason.
 Some work, some don’t but I’m happy to report that the IPVanish Kill Switch does work.
 It might be a little sluggish, but once it kicks in, everything stubbornly refuses to connect.

 In fact, once you load your IPVanish client, you won’t be able to surf the net until you are connected to a server of theirs.
 Browsing without a connection is only possible once you’ve exited the IPVanish client software.
 This is by far the best implementation of a Kill Switch I’ve seen so far.

-I recently swapped my broadband provider and although my line speed has tested to be able to deliver close to the advertised 500Mpbs, my crappy equipment is only able to go so far.
-That’s why this time round I’m providing a baseline speed to let you know what’s the norm for the connection my testing platform can handle – around 200Mbps
+I recently swapped my broadband provider and although my line speed has tested to be able to deliver close to the advertised 500Mpbs, this largely depends on what servers I am connecting to.

-Yet the same speeds that I can get with IPVanish still allowed me to stream 8k UHD videos off YouTube.
+Still, they are enough to let me stream 8k videos off YouTube.
 Realistically speaking, around 15Mbps will let you do this for UHD video.